-- 1. Final weighted results, Wave 19 of the Office for National Statistics' (ONS') Business Impact of Coronavirus (COVID-19) Survey; businesses not permanently stopped trading. - 2.
+- 1. Final weighted results, Wave 20 of the Office for National Statistics' (ONS') Business Impact of Coronavirus (COVID-19) Survey; businesses not permanently stopped trading. - 2.
 For presentational purposes, cash reserve categories between zero and three months have been combined. - 3.
 Industries may not sum to 100% because of rounding and percentages less than 1% being removed for disclosure purposes. - 4.
-Mining and quarrying has been removed for disclosure purposes, but its total is included in "All industries".
+Mining and quarrying has been removed for disclosure purposes, but its total is included in all industries.

-- 30% had between zero and three months' cash reserves - 16% had between four and six months' cash reserves - 36% had more than six months' cash reserves
+- 30% had between zero and three months' cash reserves - 17% had between four and six months' cash reserves - 36% had more than six months' cash reserves

-The other service activities industry (which includes hairdressing and other beauty treatment activities) and the accommodation and food service activities industry had the highest percentages of businesses with between zero and three months' cash reserves, at 53% and 49% respectively.
+The accommodation and food service activities industry and the other service activities industry (which includes hairdressing and other beauty treatment activities) had the highest percentages of businesses with between zero and three months' cash reserves, at 51% and 49% respectively.

-Conversely, the education industry (private sector and higher education businesses only) and the professional, scientific and technical activities industry had the highest percentages of businesses that had cash reserves that would last more than six months, at 48% and 43% respectively.
+Conversely, the real estate activities industry and the education industry (private sector and higher education businesses only) had the highest percentages of businesses that had cash reserves that would last more than six months, at 50% and 45% respectively.

-Figure 8: 3 in 10 businesses in the accommodation and food service activities industry had no or low confidence that they would survive the next three months
+Figure 9: Almost a third of businesses in the accommodation and food service activities industry had no or low confidence that they would survive the next three months

-Survival confidence, businesses not permanently stopped trading, broken down by industry, weighted by count, UK, 30 November to 13 December 2020
+Survival confidence, businesses not permanently stopped trading, broken down by industry, weighted by count, UK, 14 to 23 December 2020

-Figure 8: 3 in 10 businesses in the accommodation and food service activities industry had no or low confidence that they would survive the next three months
+Figure 9: Almost a third of businesses in the accommodation and food service activities industry had no or low confidence that they would survive the next three months

-Survival confidence, businesses not permanently stopped trading, broken down by industry, weighted by count, UK, 30 November to 13 December 2020
+Survival confidence, businesses not permanently stopped trading, broken down by industry, weighted by count, UK, 14 to 23 December 2020